teambit/docs/docs/tutorial/15-install-components.md

 ## Configure Package Manager

 To install components we need to ensure your package manager knows to fetch Bit components from the Bit.dev component registry.
-As part of the iniital `bbit login` process, Bit has created an `~/.npmrc` file and configured it to your account.
+As part of the iniital `bit login` process, Bit has created an `~/.npmrc` file and configured it to your account.
 As Bit.dev sets a dedicated component registry for each account we'll need to configure it for your machine.
 Open the `~/.npmrc` file and add the following line (replace `<account>` with the account name part of the `defaultScope`):

 ```sh title="~/.npmrc"